fpereiro/tnote/index.md

    - Besides being shorter, the abridged notation allows to see more clearly the changes in octave and duration between notes.

 ```
- 4 R  0/2     4C9   4C9   52B   0     4C9   4C9   4B8
+ 4 R  0b     4C9   4C9   52B   0     4C9   4C9   4B8
- 4 L  39/4 44 39 44 38 44 38 44 39 44 39 44 34 44 34 44
+ 4 L  39d 44 39 44 38 44 38 44 39 44 39 44 34 44 34 44
  ```

 - Fingerings can be optionally added at the end of each bar, after a double pipe (`||`).
 They can also be pretty printed to give a clearer notion of how they combine together.
-- For representing fingerings, we use the standard of `1` for thumb, `2` for index finger, `3` for middle finger, `4` for ring finger and `5` for the pinky.
-If the finger is from the opposite hand (for example, if for a right hand voice the digitation is done by a finger from the left hand), an `x` is added in front of the digitation.
-Finally, for chords, the fingerings are grouped with parenthesis, to indicate they happen at the same time.
+- For representing fingerings, we use the standard of `1` for thumb, `2` for index finger, `3` for middle finger, `4` for ring finger and `5` for the pinky of the right hand.
+For the left hand, the digits 6-0 are employed (6 for the thumb, 7 for the index, etc)
 - Note: the digitations shown in the list of available music are my own and should *not* be considered authoritative.

 ## Available music in tnote format